Home Programme Speakers Publication About Enquiry

 Sustainable Carbon Capture, Transportation and Storage: Liability and Governance in Light of International and EU Law

-This conference is organised within the framework of a multi-year research project that examines the legal dimensions of carbon capture and storage at sea.
+This conference was organised within the framework of a multi-year research project that examines the legal dimensions of carbon capture and storage at sea.
 The project investigates legal obstacles to sub-seabed CO₂ storage, the allocation of liability in the event of leaks during transport and injection, jurisdictional questions surrounding applicable legislation, and the legal classification of CO₂ under international maritime and environmental law.

 The research engages with a broad range of instruments, including the London Protocol, the United Nations Convention on the Law of the Sea, the EU CCS Directive, and the OSPAR Convention, with the aim of identifying regulatory gaps and opportunities for harmonisation across these regimes.